tl-its-umich-edu/course-inventory/README.md

 ### Implementing a New Job

 The application was designed with the goal of being extensible -- in order to aid collaboration, integrate new data sources, and satisfy new requirements.
-This was primarily accomplished by defining different jobs, which are managed by the `run_jobs.py` file (the starting point for Docker).
+This is primarily made possible by enabling the creation of new jobs, which are managed by the `run_jobs.py` file (the starting point for Docker).
 When executed, the file will attempt to run all jobs provided in the value for the `JOB_NAMES` variable in `env.json`, but only jobs previously defined in the codebase will be actually executed.

 Follow the steps below to implement a new job that can be executed from `run_jobs.py`.
 All the changes described below (minus the configuration changes) should be included in the pull request introducing the new job.